GuidanceMantras/GuidanceMantras/README.md

 - One should know how to control mood swing in life using Music, Meditation, and doing other activities.

 ### Addictions
-- Control your emotions so that you will not be addicted to anything such as Smoking/drinking/other things
+- Control your emotions so that you will not be addicted to anything such as Smoking/drinking/sex videos and other things
 - If you feel that you are addicted/being addicted to anything, start doing activities such as Meditation/Yoga, running, Hiking, Drawing and so on to get rid of addictions

 ### Thoughts and problems